strawpay/certbot-cron/README.md

 Docker container with certbot and  cron support.
 The certbot comand comes from docker image [quay.io/letsencrypt/letsencrypt](https://quay.io/letsencrypt/letsencrypt).
 See [certbot](https://certbot.eff.org/) for information about certbot.

-There are two modes of operations single and schduled:
+There are two modes of operations single and schduled via cron:

     docker run ... strawpay/docker-certbot <certbot options>
-    docker run ... strawpay/docker-certbot scheduled <certbot options>
+    docker run ... strawpay/docker-certbot cron <certbot options>

 ## Single mode
 The container will run once, performing the specfied certbot operation and exit.